maxgio92/notes/content/notes/power-of-frame-pointers-pt2.md

 These responsibilities can be assigned to two main components:
 - in kernel space, an eBPF program periodically samples stack traces for a specific process;
-- in userspace, a program loads and attaches the eBPF program to a periodic trigger, collects the samples, calculates the statistics, and resolves the subroutine's symbols.
+- in userspace, a program loads and attaches the eBPF program to a periodic trigger, filter and consumes the samples to calculate the statistics, and resolves the subroutine's symbols.

 ## Kernel space